 Dolce & Gabbana The One EDP is a very good masculine fragrance, but the EDP version takes it to a whole new level.
 The Italian designer duo wanted to create classic male fragrances with The One range and they certainly succeeded with Dolce & Gabbana The One EDP.

 Created by Olivier Polge (now Chanel’s in-house perfumer), this is one of those fragrances that works its charms from start to finish, courtesy of an array of inviting notes (grapefruit, coriander, basil, ginger, cardamom, orange blossom, tobacco, amber and cedarwood).
 With just the right amount of sweetness, it’s a warm and luxurious winner.

 7. Tom Ford Neroli Portofino Eau de Parfum

-It was recently announced that Tom Ford will be given the Fragrance Foundation's Hall of Fame Award in June 2019 for his contribution to perfumery.
-We reckon Mr TF could be recognised for any number of his fragrances and Tom Ford Neroli Portofino EDP would be right up there on that list.
+It was recently announced that Tom Ford will be given the Fragrance Foundation’s Hall of Fame Award in June 2019 for his contribution to perfumery.
+We reckon Mr TF could be recognized for any number of his fragrances and Tom Ford Neroli Portofino EDP would be right up there on that list.